edgonzalesjr/edgonzalesjr/README.md

   <a href="https://www.linkedin.com/in/edgonzalesjr"><img src="https://img.shields.io/badge/-LinkedIn-0072b1?&style=for-the-badge&logo=linkedin&logoColor=white" /></a> <a href="https://tryhackme.com/r/p/EdmundG"><img src="https://img.shields.io/badge/-TryHackMe-FF5733?&style=for-the-badge&logo=tryhackme&logoColor=white" />
 </a>

-Aspiring cybersecurity professional with a diverse technical background and certifications in CompTIA Security+ and ISC² CC.
-Equipped with hands-on experience from the TryHackMe SOC Level 1 learning path and practical skills developed through cybersecurity lab projects.
-With a decade of experience in technical support, possesses valuable awareness into IT infrastructure, system administration, and network security.
-Committed to proactive security measures, continuous monitoring, and threat analysis in collaborative, fast-paced environments, focused at enhancing organizational security posture.
+Emerging SOC Analyst with a diverse technical background and certifications in CompTIA Security+ and ISC² CC.
+Equipped with hands-on experience from SOC-related online trainings and practical skills developed through cybersecurity lab projects.
+With a decade of experience in technical support, I bring valuable insights into IT infrastructure, system administration, and network security.
+Committed to proactive security measures, continuous monitoring, and threat analysis in collaborative, fast-paced environments, with a focus on enhancing organizational security posture.

 ## Skills